MystenLabs/sui/external-crates/move/README.md

 ## Overview

-The Move language directory consists of three distinct parts: the Move bytecode language, the Move IR, and the Move source language.
+The Move language directory consists of three distinct parts: the Move bytecode language, the Move intermediate representation (IR), and the Move source language.

 - The Move bytecode language defines programs published to the blockchain.
 It has a static type system that guarantees the absence of certain critical errors, including the prevention of duplicating certain values.
 Relevant crates include:
   - [move-binary-format](crates/move-binary-format/) defines the binary format for Move bytecode.